Dr. John LaBrie

 Special Academic Officer

 Nancy Pawlyshyn is special academic officer for the College of Professional Studies.
 She is responsible for coordinating a variety of faculty-wide initiatives for the College.
-She is also a member of the faculty in the Graduate Education programs.
+She is also a member of the faculty in the Graduate Education Leadership programs.
 These two roles blend academic and administrative responsibilities, strengthening key areas of strategic growth for the College.

 Nancy brings deep academic and administrative experience in higher education management to this role, with a track record of success in creating and advancing faculty development programs, systems for assessment of student learning, and student success programs.
 The projects include her work as an initiator and adviser to the Kaleidoscope Project, a 20-institution implementation of a model for adoption of open education resources in curriculum to improve at-risk student retention and success, funded by the Gates Foundation.
 She also launched a faculty development program focused on promoting faculty as change agents at Mercy College in Dobbs Ferry, NY, that included scholarship, faculty learning communities and faculty professional ePortfolios.
 She was founding director for a Faculty Center for Teaching and Learning.

 Previously, Nancy was chief assessment officer and associate provost in academic affairs at Mercy College.
 She has also served as dean of social sciences, humanities, arts and physical education at San Jose Evergreen Community College District in San Jose, CA, and was chair of the Department of Communications at Simmons College in Boston.
+Nancy earned her BA and MS at Simmons College and her PhD at Capella University.

 Kevin Bell, Executive Director, Northeastern University Online Curriculum Development and Deployment